etiennestuder/teamcity-build-scan-plugin/README.md

 The higher in TeamCity's project hierarchy the required configuration parameters are applied, the more widely they apply since the configuration parameters are passed on to all child projects.
 Child projects can override the configuration parameters of their parent projects and even disable the auto-injection by setting the appropriate configuration parameters to empty values.

-For convenience, the configuration parameter values can be defined through a Gradle Enterprise connection form, as explained below.
+For convenience, the configuration parameter values can be defined through a form describing a Gradle Enterprise connection, as explained below.
+Alternatively, the configuration parameter values can be defined as TeamCity configuration parameters.

-### Configuration via TeamCity Connection
+### Configuration via TeamCity connection

 A Gradle Enterprise connection can be created in the Connections section of the configuration of a given project.
 In the Add Connection dropdown, select the Gradle Enterprise connection type.

 Fill out the Add Connection dialog with the URL for the Gradle Enterprise instance, the plugin and extension versions to be applied, and any other fields as needed.
 Some values, such as the plugin and extension versions, will be pre-populated.

 A Gradle Enterprise connection can be created on any project and is automatically inherited by all its child projects.

-_Note: For Gradle, the Common Custom User Data Gradle plugin must be at least version 1.7 or newer._

-_Note: For Maven, the Gradle Enterprise Maven extension and the Common Custom User Data Maven extension are currently hard-coded to versions 1.15.4 and 1.11.1, respectively._

 <details>